 How Adhesives Manufacturers Are Reducing Bond Failure Through Improved Technical Data Sheets

-Leading adhesives manufacturers who recognize the subtleties of surface preparation and its effect on product performance put great value on quantitative control of bond surfaces.
+Leading adhesive manufacturers who recognize the subtleties of surface preparation and its effect on product performance put great value on quantitative control of adhesive bond surfaces.
 An example is Henkel, which now includes contact angle specifications in its Technical Data Sheets (TDS).
 This detailed and quantifiable product application guideline improves customer success and fosters stronger customer relationships.

 Read how Henkel and Brighton Science partnered to establish surface measurement standards for their adhesive technical datasheets